-I understand it is my responsibility to perform any obligations and responsibilities under this policy to the best of my ability and that I should continue to seek clarification on or ask questions to my about the Child Protection Policy and any of my obligations in the future if I need to.
+I understand it is my responsibility to perform any obligations and responsibilities under this policy to the best of my ability and that I should continue to seek clarification or ask questions about the Child Protection Policy and any of my obligations in the future if I need to or if I am unsure.
+I understand that I can seek assistance or guidance from my supervisor and other leadership and executive staff from the SLFA Central Office whenever I need to.